mk-fg/notification-thing/README.md

 `~/.notification.yaml` configuration file by default, if it exists, so any extra options to the auto-started daemon instance can be specified there (see below).

+Note that both files are just an examples from dev setup, so feel free to tweak them (e.g. add whatever options, change paths, dependencies, etc) to suit your setup/distro (and ship adjusted file with the package, no need to pull these from repository).

 ##### Configuration